Undergraduate Course: Introduction to Queer Studies (DESI08141)

 |Additional Information (Assessment)

-Summative assessment (due end of semester): one 2500 word essay.
-Essay questions will be provided, but students will be encouraged to develop their own questions (with the agreement of the course convenors).
+End of semester: one 3000-word essay.
+A set of essay questions will be provided, but students will be encouraged to develop their own questions through the formative and its feedback (100% of course mark)

-Feedback on the summative assessment will be provided in written form to students through Learn.
-This feedback will be provided within 15 working days.
+Written feedback on the summative assessment, the essay, will be provided via Learn/TurnItIn.
+This will be provided within 15 working days.

 |No Exam Information